reactjs/react.dev/content/docs/reference-react-dom.md

 > Note
 >
-> We don't support older browsers that don't support ES5 methods, but you may find that your apps do work in older browsers if polyfills such as [es5-shim and es5-sham](https://github.com/es-shims/es5-shim) are included in the page.
-You're on your own if you choose to take this path.
+> We do not support older browsers that don't support ES5 methods or microtasks such as Internet Explorer.
+You may find that your apps do work in older browsers if polyfills such as [es5-shim and es5-sham](https://github.com/es-shims/es5-shim) are included in the page, but you're on your own if you choose to take this path.

 ## Reference {#reference}